 Teams must integrate at least one emergency stop button on each platform that weighs more than 10 kg.
-The button must be a red mushroom-capped button at least 25 mm in diameter, with clear markings Distribution Statement 'A' (Approved for Public Release, Distribution Unlimited)

-indicating that it is an emergency stop button.
+The button must be a red mushroom-capped button at least 25 mm in diameter, with clear markings indicating that it is an emergency stop button.
 The buttons must latch when triggered and must require a twisting motion to release the latch.
 The buttons must be completely unobstructed and must be easily accessible by recovery personnel.
 The emergency stop procedures implemented on the mobile platforms must, upon receiving a Tier 3 E-Stop trigger, render all platforms completely motionless within 5 seconds.